arungudelli/angularjswiki/content/en/fontawesome/csscontentcode.md

 ```

-If you are using pro icons you need to add `font-family` as "Font Awesome 5 Pro".
+If you are using pro icons you need to add `font-family` as "Font Awesome 5 Pro" or "Font Awesome 6 Pro"

 ## font awesome CSS content code StackBlitz Demo